carmentubbesing/drought_tree_carbon/README.md

 -   Note: Make sure these files are in the same folder as `drought_tree_carbon-master` but are *not* **within** `drought_tree_carbon-master`.
     -   For example, if you created a directory called `biomass_calculations` such that your file structure is `biomass_calculations/drought_tree_carbon-master`, the data files from Google Drive should be in `biomass_calculations`, so you have `biomass_calculations/LEMMA.gri`, `biomass_calculations/LEMMA.grd`, etc.

 1. Obtain a shapefile of the boundary of the land area you're interested in.
-The shapefile can have any coordinate reference system.
 Place a folder containing your shapefile into the directory `drought_tree_carbon-master/data/active_unit`.
+    -   The shapefile can have any coordinate reference system.
+    -   The folder and shapefile can be named anything, but keep in mind that the folder name will be used in labeling the output tables and map.
-    -   Note: The folder containing the shapefile and shapefile itself can be called whatever you want, but be sure there are no extra files in `drought_tree_carbon-master/data/active_unit`.
+    -   Note: Be sure there are no extra files in `drought_tree_carbon-master/data/active_unit`.
 If you run these calculations for multiple shapefiles, you will need to clear the `active_unit` folder between each calculation.

+2. Run the script called "install\_packages".
+You only need to do this once.

-2. Open the R file `code/GET_RESULTS.R`.
+3. Open the R file `code/GET_RESULTS.R`.

-3. Make sure your working directory is set to `drought_tree_carbon-master/code`.
+4. Make sure your working directory is set to `drought_tree_carbon-master/code`.

-4. Run all lines of code in `GET_RESULTS.R` and wait a few minutes (up to an hour for large shapefiles).
+5. Run all lines of code in `GET_RESULTS.R` and wait a few minutes (up to an hour for large shapefiles).

-5. Your results will appear as a table (.csv file) and map (.jpeg) in the Results folder.
+6. Your results will appear as a table (.csv file) and map (.jpeg) in the Results folder.